ComScore

 January 6: Tandoori-Inspired Roast Cauliflower Bowls with Tahini

-A swoon-worthy meal if we've ever seen one.
-This vegetarian take on tandoori chicken (meaning chicken cooked in a tandoor, a type of clay oven) stars a spiced yogurt marinade that's so good, you just might want to straight-up drink it.
+A swoon-worthy meal if I've ever seen one.
+This vegetarian take on tandoori chicken (aka chicken that's cooked in a tandoor, a type of clay oven) stars a spiced yogurt marinade that's so good, you just might want to straight-up drink it.

 January 7: Instant Pot Vegan Pho

-When we say "hug in a bowl," this is what we mean.
+When I say "hug in a bowl," this is what I mean.
 Treat yourself to a mix of noodles, ginger, mushrooms, bean sprouts, tofu and a mélange of herbs, all swimming in soothing vegetable broth.
+Bye-bye, winter blues.

 January 8: Alison Roman’s Swordfish with Crushed Olives and Oregano